 This field determines whether the memory clock frequency is set to be in synchronous or asynchronous mode with respect to the system frequency.
-The options that appear in the popup menu vary according to the CPU/PCI Frequency (MHz).
-Configuration options: [Auto] [1:1] [3:4]
+The options that appear in the popup menu vary according to the CPU Frequency (MHz).

+Configuration options if your CPU external frequency is greater than or equal to 100MHz but less than 133MHz: [Auto] [1:1] [3:4]